 The Swan Guilford Historical Society run guided tours through the Colonial Gaol in Guildford.
 Visitors can get a real insight into the early days of law and order, and find out more about the role of convicts in the settlement.

 The Colonial Gaol is an important example of colonial architecture largely built by convict labour.
 It was built in four stages from 1841 to 1867 and was in use as a police station until 1969.

 We tell the story of law and order in Guildford and the Swan District together with a Rogue’s Gallery of some of the Gaol’s inmates.
 Visitors will have a chance to walk inside a Gaol cell, complete with toilet bucket in the corner!

-The Colonial Gaol is also home to a major collection of social history artefacts.
+The Colonial Gaol is also home to some of the Society’s collection of social history artefacts.
 You will be able to explore items that help to show how people lived and worked in Guildford and the surrounding area.
-What kind of kitchen utensils would be used?
+What kind of telephones and exchanges were used?
 How was wood cut for the weatherboards, the roof shingles or even to make the roads?
 What kept food cool before electricity was available?
 What was the role of the blacksmith and what tools did the cooper use?
-We have a terrific collection of equestrian history from side saddles to stirrups and spurs.

 Enjoy a browse through a time gone by.
 Our SGHS guides will let you in to the secrets behind many of the objects.